Literals

 Decimal:512256128324

-We inspect the first expression "Decimal:" + 512.
-Java implicitly converts the int literal 512 into a String "512".
-Then the two + operator concatenates both Strings into "Decimal:512".
+For the leftmost expression part "Decimal:" + 512 the int literal 512 is being implicitly converted into a String "512" prior to being concatenated into "Decimal:512".
 Evaluating the whole expression from left to right this pattern keeps repeating.
-Like in this exercises first example the above code is thus equivalent to:
+Like in the aforementioned example the above code is thus equivalent to:

 ...